mengxu-readme/mengxu-readme.github.io/_projects/social_media_sentiment_analysis_research_project.md

 The general purpose of this project was to analyze the sentiment for iPhone 8, iPhone X, and iPhone 11 releases using various media outlets such as news, press, and tech articles as well as general consumer responses via Twitter and seeing if or how that sentiment relates to or is reflected in Apple’s stock price.
 The iPhone 8 was released on September 22, 2017; the iPhone X was released on November 3, 2017; and the iPhone 11 was released on September 20, 2019.

 I wanted to see how people were talking about iPhone products on Twitter, what major news sources reported about new iPhone releases, and how the stock performed before and after each release.
-I ran a regression analysis that helped me identify factors that affected AAPL stock performance.
+I ran a regression analysis with the data I collected to identify factors that affected AAPL stock performance.
 With the model I created, people will be able to predict AAPL stock returns based on consumer sentiment.
 Apple can increase its stock returns by being more engaged with general consumers on social media platforms before and after each new iPhone release.

 ### Data